Richard Martel

-Richard Martel (born 23 March 1961) is a Canadian politician and former ice hockey coach.
+Richard Martel (born 23 March 1961) is a Canadian politician and former ice hockey coach who has served as a senator from Quebec (Rougemont) since 2026.
+Before his appointment to the Senate on the advice of Prime Minister Mark Carney, Martel was a member of Parliament (MP) with the Conservative Party, representing Chicoutimi—Le Fjord in the House of Commons from 2018 to 2026.

 He last coached the Grenoble Brûleurs de Loups in the French Ligue Magnus.
-Martel was elected to the House of Commons of Canada in a by-election on June 18, 2018.
-He represents the electoral district of Chicoutimi—Le Fjord as a member of the Conservative Party of Canada.
+Between 1993 and 2011, Martel served as a head coach in the Quebec Major Junior Hockey League (QMJHL).

 Coaching career

 Martel was an assistant coach under Jos Canale from 1991 to 1993 in Chicoutimi.
-Between 1993 and 2011, Martel served as a head coach in the Quebec Major Junior Hockey League (QMJHL) where he twice won the Ron Lapointe Trophy as the QMJHL coach of the year.
+Between 1993 and 2011, Martel served as a head coach in the QMJHL where he twice won the Ron Lapointe Trophy as the QMJHL coach of the year.
 On 28 February 2010, Martel became the most successful coach in the history of the QMJHL when he coached the Chicoutimi Saguenéens to a 3–1 victory over the Baie-Comeau Drakkar to win his 570th QMJHL game, surpassing the record previously held by Guy Chouinard.